mandev/itext/README.md

 ## Licence

-As the original iText 2.17 fork is provided under LGPL Licence.
+As the original, this iText 2.17 fork is provided under LGPL Licence.